chenchiaho/restaurant-search-react-native/README.md

 # Restaurant Search

-This is a React Native App that integrate with Yelp Api to search for restaurants by categories
+This is a React Native app designed to integrate with the Yelp API, allowing users to search for restaurants by various categories.

 ## Screeshot